-Declaration: I certify the information on this form is true and correct
+Declaration: I certify the info ormation on this form is true and correct

+ŕ

+Ciana di

+Signed:

+Deter

-Signed: Date:
+Date:

 If as a result of your request you are dissatisfied with the way the Trust is using your personal data you should raise this matter with the Data Protection Officer at the address provided above.
 We will do everything we can to put matters right and if we disagree with you we will tell you our reasons.